MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ## Introduction

-Our customers and partners have created amazing experiences with HoloLens, and we see multiple fantastic applications and scenarios created in museums, aquariums, and attractions across the world.
-Our partners have multiple methods of deploying and maintaining these, and this guide focuses on the best practices for your application, your technical architecture, and your device management and provisioning.
+Our customers and partners create amazing experiences with HoloLens, and we see multiple fantastic applications and scenarios created in museums, aquariums, and attractions across the world.
+Our partners have multiple methods of deploying and maintaining these applications, and this guide focuses on the best practices for your application, your technical architecture, and your device management and provisioning.

-By following the guidance below, you'll be able to ensure your experience is scalable, easy to manage, and ready for use with your experience partners, to give your customers a delightful time with your experiences.
+By following the guidance in this section, you are able to ensure your experience is scalable, easy to manage, and ready for use with your experience partners, to give your customers a delightful time with your experiences.

 ## Areas of focus

-During this guide, we'll focus on several key areas that will work together to form an overall solution.
+During this guide, we focus on several key areas that work together to form an overall solution.

 1. [Application Considerations](#application-considerations)
 1. [Environment Considerations](#environment-considerations)